peterkitonga/vuejs-shoppa/README.md

 # Shoppa - VueJS

-This is a project created while going through tutorials on [vue js 2](https://vuejs.org/).
+This is a project created while going through tutorials on [Vuejs 2](https://vuejs.org/).
 It is based on a shopping cart crafted with [Twitter Bootstrap 4](https://getbootstrap.com/).